John Zwetsloot: Dissection

-When the band played live shows, or rehearsed to work on the new album, Zwetsloot showed up late or skipped meetings altogether.
+When the band played live shows or rehearsed to work on the new album, Zwetsloot showed up late or skipped meetings altogether.
 He caused the band to cancel gigs because of his absence.
-Due to him not taking the band as seriously as the other members did, they all decided it would be appropriate for Zwetsloot to leave the band.
-In 1994 he was replaced by Johan Norman.

-Though he wasn't a part of Dissection for their second album, Storm of the Light's Bane, he shares writing credits on two of the songs.
+Due to him not taking the band as seriously as the other members did, he was eventually fired.
+In 1994, he was replaced by Johan Norman.
+Though he was not a part of Dissection for their second album, Storm of the Light's Bane, he shares writing credits on two of the songs.
 Nödtveidt and Norman became the primary songwriters for the band after Zwetsloot's departure.

 After Dissection

 Having left Dissection after The Somberlain, he played for Nifelheim from 1994 to 1998.

-He also started his own band Cardinal Sin in 1995.
-In typical Zwetsloot fashion, he composed a Classical piece for Cardinal Sin's only EP.
+He also started his own band, Cardinal Sin, in 1995.
+In typical Zwetsloot fashion, he composed a classical piece for Cardinal Sin's only EP.
 The band split in 1996, but returned for sometime in 2003.

-Zwetsloot was the original lead guitarist of the band The Haunted from Aug-Sept 1996.

-Zwetsloot as John John on guitar was also in the Norwegian band Fuck You All from 2002 to 2009.
+Zwetsloot was also the original lead guitarist of The Haunted from August to September 1996.
+Zwetsloot, as "John John", was also a guitarist in the Norwegian band Fuck You All from 2002 to 2009.